What is the Street-Smart Naturalist

 Do I have to pay?

 Absolutely not.
 I’ll write to you for free.
 But if you’re keen and able to become a paying subscriber, please do.
 It would be greatly appreciated and helpful.
-Plus, it will allow you to receive, every now and then, special emails unavailable to non-paying-but-just-as-cherished subscribers, as well as virtually meet with me twice yearly.
+Plus, it will allow you to receive, every now and then, special emails unavailable to non-paying-but-just-as-cherished subscribers.

 Who reads Street Smart